williamFalcon/falcon-blei-lab-proj/README.md

-# Falcon beli lab LDA interview project
+# Falcon Blei lab LDA interview project
 This project implements LDA on the arvix docs as requested in the email.

 ## To run: